queryluke/masseffect-5e-data/data/powers/poison-spray.md

   description: Creatures that fail the Constitution saving throw are also blinded
     for 1 minute.
 - name: Poison Cloud
-  description: Create a 2m-radius cloud of poison that persists for 1 minute.
+  description: Create a <me-distance length="5" adj/> radius cloud of poison that persists for 1 minute.
 Each
     creature that enters the sphere for the first time on a turn or ends its turn there must make the Constitution saving throw.
 ---